 - Pay in cheques for free (but you will have to wait a few days before the money is available for you to spend)

-- Withdraw money at cash machines with a cash card (this is usually free, but some convenience cash machines make a charge)
+- Withdraw money at cash machines (this is usually free, but some convenience cash machines make a charge)

 - Make cash withdrawals at Post Offices